Inclusive

 Gender and Pronouns

-Cultural norms and legal protections for LGBTQ+ people have changed quickly over the past few decades, and communicators must keep up with the changes to be current and correct.
+Cultural norms and legal protections for LGBTQ+ people have changed quickly over the past few decades, and communicators must keep up with the changes to be current.
 For example, in 2019 Merriam-Webster added the singular “they” to the dictionary.
 At NC State, we support the use of the singular “they” when referring to individuals who use this pronoun.

 When writing a story about an individual, it’s good practice to ask the individual their preferred pronouns or to volunteer your own during the interview.
 We also support the use and display of personal pronouns.
 Individuals may choose whether to use and indicate specific pronouns for themselves while supporting those who choose to use or indicate their pronouns.